 As a State of Georgia institution, there are restrictions that prohibit Georgia Tech from issuing debt.
-However, Georgia Tech works closely and collaboratively with its affiliate organizations, including the Georgia Tech Foundation (GTF) and Georgia Tech Facilities, Inc. (GTFI), who can issue debt on behalf of the Institute.
+However, Georgia Tech works closely and collaboratively with its affiliate organizations, including Georgia Tech Facilities, Inc. (GTFI), who can issue debt on behalf of the Institute.
 Revenues from debt service are often used to finance the development and construction of facilities and special projects.
 Georgia Tech has a 30-year lease agreement with its affiliate organizations to reimburse the debt distributions.